zeke800/SatDump/README.md

 # SatDump

 A generic satellite data processing software.
+This repo contains windows builds as the current repository does not have builds.
 *Thanks Mnux for the icon!*

 **Still WIP**